Chazzychouse/linear-regression/README.md

-##### Overview
+## Overview
    * A basic linear regression model that finds line of best fit
    * Utilizes the gradient descent algorithm
    * Currently Random data sets and no input for prediction value.
-Intention is to continue develop me and integrate the model with some api fetches
+Intention is to continue development and integrate the model with some api fetches

-### Concepts Learned
+## Concepts Learned
-   # Python:
+   ### Python:
       * Dataclasses
       * Basic numpy methods and types
       * matplotlib scatter plots
-   # ML Fundamentals:
+   ### ML Fundamentals:
       * Univariate linear regression
       * J(w, b) or the error of a set of w and b values
       * Gradient Descent algorithm to determine the "best" w and b values for a given dataset